 IN THIS EPISODE

-- She talks about the Winter Olympics, the WNBA and a key lesson she learned in sports management.
+Kelly talks about Salt Lake City, the Winter Olympics, the WNBA and a key lesson she learned in sports management.

 plus Mark's Personal Word Essay: Missionary Zeal